-There is a 50 percent chance of rain Tuesday everywhere except the Coachella Valley, where there is a 20 percent chance of rain, forecasters said.
+Forecasters put the chance of rain at 50 percent everywhere except the Coachella Valley, where there is a 20 percent chance of precipitation.
 Snow levels will drop to 7,000 feet Tuesday afternoon.

-Gusty winds are also expected Tuesday in the mountains, the San Gorgonio Pass near Banning and the Coachella Valley, forecasters said.
+Gusty winds are expected in the mountains, the San Gorgonio Pass near Banning and the Coachella Valley, forecasters said.

-The NWS issued a wind advisory, denoting sustained winds of at least 35 mph, that will last until 9 p.m.
-Tuesday evening in all three sectors.
+The NWS issued a wind advisory through 9 p.m. for sustained winds of at least 35 mph in all three sectors.